The Foundation of Islamic Faith: The Kalima

 Kalima Radde Kufr

-What is the Kalima?
+What is The Kalima?

 The Kalima is a declaration of faith that expresses belief in the oneness of Allah and the prophethood of Muhammad (ﷺ).
 It is the foundation of the Islamic faith.

-Commonly Asked Questions
+Commonly Asked Questions(FAQs)

 The Kalima Shahada is the testimony of faith and the first step in becoming a Muslim.
 It expresses belief in Allah and His Messenger, which is the basis of all Islamic teachings.